How to Successfully Navigate the Holidays and Family Conflict

 Are You Worried About Family Conflicts at Your Holiday Gathering?

-Worrying about family conflict and holiday gatherings can put a huge strain on us during the holiday season.
+Worrying about family conflict and holiday gatherings can put a huge strain on us during what is supposed to be a festive season.
 It seems like the important holidays bring out both the best and worst in ourselves and others.
 Most people cherish family and togetherness, but dread having long-standing family issues arise when everyone is in the same house at the same time.
 If this describes your family, it helps to know you are not alone.

 Thousands of families have one or more member who abuses alcohol or other substances.
-Realize that the holiday is not the time for intervention, and neither is it a day for people separating off into groups to complain and gripe about the offending party.
+You must realize that the holiday is not the time for intervention and neither is it a day for people separating off into groups to complain and gripe about the offending party.

 These tips may not always work, or work for people who use substances like meth (they won’t feel hungry), but they can help you get through the day.

 Last but not least, if a drug user goes totally out of control, or you suspect they have overdosed, do not be afraid to call the police or an ambulance.
 Your safety, and the safety of the user if of primary importance.
 You can also try calling a drug or alcohol abuse hotline for tips on dealing with the individual BEFORE the holiday.

 What If The Substance Abuser Is a Minor?